gotchoices/MyCHIPs/doc/learn-message.md

   - **memo**: A human-readable description or comment about the transaction.
   - **digest**: A string hash of the rest of the chit in a standard serialized format
   - **signed**: The digital signature of the hash by the grantor, whether Client or Vendor
-  - **chain**: the new endHash computed as a result of adding the present valid, signed chit (if applicable).
+  - **digest**: the new endHash computed as a result of adding the present valid, signed chit (if applicable).
 See [below](#consensus-messages) for more information about use of this property.

 Chit state transition messages are as follows: